give now

 Tithing

 The word tithe means tenth, and very early in scripture, we see the example of God’s people setting aside the first tenth of their earnings to support the work of God’s church.
 Tithing is an act of obedience and worship where we return 10% of our gross income to support the work of God through our church home.
-We think if you have reached the place in your giving where you are giving 10% of your gross income you begin to experience the rewards of generosity.
+We think if you have reached the place in your giving where you are giving 10% of your gross income, you begin to experience the rewards of generosity.

-30 “One tenth of the produce of the land, whether grain from the fields or fruit from the trees, belongs to the Lord and must be set apart to him as holy. – Leviticus 27:30 (NLT)
+“ ‘A tithe of everything from the land, whether grain from the soil or fruit from the trees, belongs to the Lord; it is holy to the Lord." - Leviticus 27:30 (NIV)

 Offerings